-Foundation Apprenticeships are work-based qualifications for seniorphase pupils.
-They combine the best of academic and vocationallearning in one single qualification.
+Foundation Apprenticeships (FA) are work-based qualifications for senior phase pupils.
+They combine the best of academic and vocational learning in one single qualification.

 Gaming, virtual reality, cyber security – the digital world is changing fast.
 You could help decide where it goes next.

-In Scotland, over 90,000 people work in digital technology roles, and salaries are growing almost twice as fast as the average.
-The current average full-time salary for digital technology roles is£37,500, which is over 30% higher than the Scottish average of£28,000.
+In Scotland, over 90,000 people work in digital technology roles and salaries are growing almost twice as fast as the average.
+The current average full-time salary for digital technology roles is £37,500, this is over 30% higher than the Scottish average of £28,000.

 - SCQF 6